 \subsection{Homogeneous basis}

-In general, a free graded module over a graded ring is not necessarily graded-free, i.e. need not have a basis consisting of homogeneous elements. (c.f.
-Definition \ref{graded-free-def}.)
+In general, a free graded module over a graded ring is not necessarily graded-free, that is, need not have a basis consisting of homogeneous elements.
+(See Definition \ref{graded-free-def}.)
 However, if the base ring is $R$, and the grading on the free module is bounded below, then the module has a homogeneous basis.
 We prove this using argument in \cite[Chapter 13]{Passman-book}.
 First, we introduce the following definition from \cite[Chapter 13]{Passman-book}.

 \begin{definition} Let $P$ be a graded $R$-module.
-We say that $P$ is graded projective if and only if, whenever we have a diagram
+We say that $P$ is graded-projective if, whenever we have a diagram

 of graded $R$-modules with exact row, where $\alpha$ and $\beta$ are homogeneous $R$-module maps preserving the grading, there exists a homogeneous $R$-module map $\gamma: P \rightarrow V$ that preserves the grading and makes the following diagram commutative.